Is it Better to do Nothing or–at least–Less?

 What about Dental Work?

-While keeping our own teeth as long as possible and having regular dental check-ups are important, one of my brother’s better decisions was to forgo taking Dad to the dentist who wanted to pull a tooth.
+While keeping our own teeth as long as possible and having regular dental check-ups are important, one of my brother’s better decisions was to forgo taking Dad, age 92, to the dentist who wanted to pull a tooth.
 The tooth was not bothering Dad, but X’rays showed there was potential for problems according to Dad’s dentist.
 In fact, I had taken Dad to the appointment when that dentist first suggested the extraction.

-Dad was 92 and very conscientious about taking care of his teeth..
+Dad was very conscientious about taking care of his teeth..
 To me–and my brother–it made sense to wait until Dad felt some problem, rather than expose him to anesthesia and all that was necessary for the extraction.
 Dad had no other teeth problems, and still had that potentially problematic tooth when he died at 94.

 The point is (and this is not medical advice, simply our experience): Sometimes there’s a delicate balance between doing and not doing where the elderly are concerned.
 When we’re young we recover faster, heal faster, and adjust to whatever insults our body sustains–faster.